 Rebuild the Spotlight Index

 Do you need to rebuild the entire Spotlight index on a Mac?
 It’s easy to do, but can take a while.
-Here’s how to start the reindexing process of an entire drive in Mac OS X, we’ll do this using the Spotlight control panel, and we’ll cover an alternative method as well just in case you want to take a different approach.
+This tutorial will show you how to start the reindexing process of an entire drive in Mac OS X, we’ll do this using the Spotlight control panel, and we’ll cover an alternative method as well just in case you want to take a different approach.

 - Launch System Preferences from the Apple menu